EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="F1">Flickering artifacts in the video</span>

 We thank the reviewer for pointing out this.
-Temporal flickering is a common problem in video processing tasks due to the instability of global optimization algorithms or highly non-linearity of deep networks.
-As shown, the flickering artifacts appear in the results of not only our method but also the other methods.
-Here, we propose to further eliminate the temporal flickering artifacts in videos with the post-processing which has been demonstrated to reduce the flickering artifacts successfully in [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>) For fair comparison, we apply the post-processing [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>)  in results of our method and the other methods (VBM4D and TOFlow).
+Temporal flickering is a common problem in various video processing tasks due to the temporal instability of frame-based optimization or highly non-linearity of deep networks.
+Not only our methods, but many other video denoising algorithms, like VBM4D and TOFlow suffer from flicking artifacts.
+To solve this problem, we apply the post-processing [Learning Blind Video Temporal Consistency](<https://github.com/phoenix104104/fast_blind_video_consistency>) on both our algorithm and other methods (VBM4D and TOFlow).

 |                     VBM4D                     |                     TOFlow                     |                     Our                     |
 | :-------------------------------------------: | :--------------------------------------------: | :-----------------------------------------: |